 Xtant Wines was founded by two partners, Jeffrey O’Neill and Laurence Vosti both of whom have strong ties to the wine industry.
-Jeff is a past president of The Wine Institute and Laurence went to school in the Bordeaux region of France, has owned a retail wine business and has been a collector of California & French wines for many years.
+Jeff is a past president of The Wine Institute and former CEO of Golden State Vintners.
+Laurence went to school in the Bordeaux region of France, has owned a retail wine business and has been a collector of California & French wines for many years.

 Jeff has his feet in both counties; he is consulting winemaker for a number of wineries both in Sonoma and Napa.
 The Xtant Wines are made at Laird Estate just south of Yountville where we had the privilege of meeting with Jeff.
 Xtant sources their fruit from select vineyards that they have hand picked based on the quality of fruit available from the various sites.

 Since the beginning Xtant has sourced from within the historic Lewlling Vineyards in St. Helena each year.
 Lewelling Vineyards is one of the oldest continuously-owned family vineyards in the Napa Valley with family roots dating back to 1864 when the family patriarch John Lewelling moved to St. Helena.
 The vineyard itself is located at the base of the Mayacamas mountains on the western side of the valley.
 The vines grow on rich benchland soils; several premium producers source from this vineyard.

 Two other vineyards Xtant sources fruit from are the Kletter Vineyard in St. Helena (located next door to Duckhorn) and an extremely usual vineyard source – Oakville Station, an experimental vineyard owned and managed by the University of California Davis.
 Xtant sources from a small block of Malbec in this vineyard.